migte/TPLink-Desktop-Interface/README.md

 **If your devices is marked as "experimental" and it either works or does not work, I would love your help to make them compatible with my interface, as it is just a few simple steps I cannot replicate since I do not personally have the devices.
 Feel free to contact me in the case that is so :)

 ### Future update plans:
+- [ ] Add audio visualizer feature
+- [ ] Ability to change brightness of a bulb
+- [ ] Ability to change the name of a bulb
 - [ ] Add full support for HS210 devices

 If you have any requests or suggestions, feel free to post an issue and I'll take a look at it!